rook86/rook86.github.io/_pages/about.md

   - /about.html
 ---

 I am an incoming AI engineer at Matsuo Inc./Lab.
-I majored in computer science and communications engineering at the Advanced Multimedia Systems Lab at Waseda University in Japan (https://www.ams.giti.waseda.ac.jp/).
-My research focused on video prediction, object detection, and video frame interpolation, and I participated in collaborative research with the National Institute of Information and Communications Technology (NICT).
+I majored in computer science and communications engineering at the Advanced Multimedia Systems Lab ([AMS](https://www.ams.giti.waseda.ac.jp/)) at Waseda University in Japan.
+My research focused on video prediction, object detection, and video frame interpolation, and I participated in collaborative research with the National Institute of Information and Communications Technology ([NICT](https://www.nict.go.jp/)).